cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

      $ cat classpath.txt | grep "jar$" | grep -v "^.*jars\/hive-exec-" | paste -sd, - > add_classpath.txt

-   (This command removes a Hive JAR with a Guava dependency that will not work with CDAP, and re-formats the file contents from return-delimited to comma-delimited.)
+   (This command removes the ``hive-exec`` JAR with a Guava dependency that will not work with CDAP, and re-formats the file contents from return-delimited to comma-delimited.)

    Copy the contents of this file into the YARN Application Classpath for your cluster by